Scientists At NASA’s Nexus For Exoplanet System Science Evaluate How To Distinguish Life On Other Planets

 Over just a short span of the last 10 years, scientists have detected thousands of other planets that may host life outside of our solar system, yet the question many of them are asking themselves is whether they would be able to spot this potential life if it was actually there.

-To try and determine the best way in which to seek out life on other planets, scientists working in the fields of geology, astronomy and biology have formed the new NASA research group known as Nexus for Exoplanet System Science (NExSS), as Universal Sci report.
+To try and determine the best way in which to seek out life on other planets, scientists working in the fields of geology, astronomy, and biology have formed the new NASA research group known as Nexus for Exoplanet System Science (NExSS), as Universal Sci reports.
 Their lofty goal is to learn how best to distinguish life on other planets that may be vastly different from that which we know.

 NExSS recently published five different papers in which they addressed subjects such as the significance of detecting and interpreting biosignatures on other planets, as the discovery of these could point to life, whether in the distant past or present.